uw-dims/dims-ocd/source/currentsystem.rst

 support.
 There is no easy way to integrate newly developed features, visualization tools, or analytic algorithms that operate on the PRISEM datasets.

-How does it need to change?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The underlying inter-process communication added to the PRISEM system in recent months provides a flexible and extensible mechanisms for Remote Procedure Call (RPC) invocation, as well as logging of information about queries and response times that can serve to estimate wait times for longer queries.
-This message bus architecture is also programming language agnostic, operating system agnostic, and is using a structured command structure that allows self-description of the data being sent between programs to facilitate merging results from multiple processes (e.g., the “identify friend or foe” capability, anonymization and statistics, partitioning and filtering based on participant network allocation attributes, etc.) A new user interface that supports all of these capabilities in a flexible framework architecture will allow seamless integration between any SIEM product, any vendor portal, and any open source security tools that are appropriate for processing the kind of data held within PRISEM.

-Why is this relevant?
-^^^^^^^^^^^^^^^^^^^^^

-Adding a layer of abstraction above the SIEM and vendor portal allows flexibility for any SIEM, or any managed security service vendor, to be employed to build a PRISEM-like regional collaborative group.
-There are many competitors in this field, and none of them combines the features of universal compatibility, affordability across the full range of small to large SLTT collaborative groups, and ease of migration or interoperability as regional collaborative groups spontaneously form and grow.
-What do you do if two groups using two different SIEM products and two different vendor portals wish to merge?
-What do you do if the SIEM you are using reaches its end-of-life and is now longer supported, necessitating a migration of over a year’s worth of normalized log data to be translated to a new product?
-What do you do if a group decides they want to replicate the PRISEM model, and now has to scope out a SIEM deployment and/or managed security service vendor contract for provisioning and support?
-These are all realistic questions, very hard to answer in the short term, very costly to enter in to, and take a significant effort to reach a go/no-go decision point.
-An abstraction layer that focuses on standardized data interchange, vendor-agnostic interfaces to data, and an open framework for new features, solves many of these problems and provides the affordability, flexibility, and scalability that is needed to reach national scope.

 Users or involved personnel